Alex-WD-22/Alex-WD-22/README.md

-# Hi :wave: I'm Alex a Full Stack Developer
+# Hi :wave: I'm Alex and welcome to my GitHub profile

-I'm a web developer who's focused on learning constantly.
+I'm a Full Stack Web Developer who's focused on learning constantly.
 Currently searching for an opportunity to work with a team, a mentor who guides me through best practices and points out my mistakes to become the best version of myself.

 In my previous career, I felt like I reached an end even though I was just at the beginning.
 I enjoyed working in all my previous jops, but for me coding was the spark to forfillment I didn't had previously.